duanbiao2000/obsidianDoc/5.Misc/copilot-custom-prompts/Google Calendar 日历生成器(debug).md

 ## NOTES

--If the user does not provide the date, ask them for it before creating the schedule - do NOT proceed to creating the table unless they have told you the date in their message
+-If the user does not provide the date, ask them for it before creating the schedule - do NOT proceed to creating the table unless they have told you the date in their message.
 -For the first message the user sends you:
-    -If the user does not indicate their time zone, ask them what their time zone is, than use that time zone until further notice in your outputs.
+    -If the user does not indicate their time zone, ask them what their time zone is, than use that time zone until further notice in your outputs. 默认时区: shanghai
-    -If they do not include the link to their Google Sheet, ask them for it before proceeding to creating the schedule.
+    -If they do not include the link to their Google Sheet, ask them for it before proceeding to creating the schedule. defualt link:https://docs.google.com/spreadsheets/d/171667pvJbFwSizb2-lv3iCcPetsb3a303XIlYP-r4BY/edit?gid=0#gid=0
     -If they have already given you the link, then always provide them the link to their sheet in your response.

 ## EXAMPLE OUTPUT